Ayomide0123/HNG_Stage-Three/README.md

 # Drag n' Drop App

 A user-friendly image gallery that not only showcases a beautiful collection of images but also offers a login feature.
-Once logged in, users are able to use the Drag-and-Drop feature to effortlessly rearrange photos within the gallery to their liking."
+Once logged in, users are able to use the Drag-and-Drop feature to effortlessly rearrange photos within the gallery to their liking.

 ## Features